 6. Give your website a little TLC

-You absolutely do not need to take this time to overhaul your entire website or rebrand your whole business.
-I, for one, do not have the energy for that right now!
+You absolutely do not need to overhaul your entire website or rebrand your whole business.
+I, for one, do not have the energy for that!
 That said, there might be some wiggle room to make a couple small changes that can have a big impact.

-First of all, if you’ve put any of your products or services on sale because of the pandemic, make sure that’s being communicated through your website!
-I currently have an announcement bar up letting people know that they can get my digital courses for 50% off, for as long as this lasts.
+First of all, if you’ve put any of your products or services on sale recently, make sure that’s being communicated through your website!

 7. Disconnect from work